joshbrew/HEG_ESP32/More/ChromeExtension/README.txt

-To add this chrome extension, you must find your Extensions page, enable Developer Mode (top right corner slider usually), then select "Load Unpacked" and select this folder.
+To add this chrome extension, you must find your Extensions page (chrome://extensions/), enable Developer Mode (top right corner slider usually), then select "Load Unpacked" and select this folder.
 To find the extensions after they're loaded, type in chrome://apps in your address bar.
 You can then right click the icon and create desktop shortcuts.
 I recommend this plugin to make a nice button to find the menu: